Symmetries of equivariant Khovanov-Rozansky homology: Introduction

 The first connection between foams and link homology was Khovanov's categorification of the $\mathfrak{sl}_3$-link invariant \cite{Khsl3}.
 This was extended to the $\mathfrak{gl}_N$ case by Mackaay, Sto{\v{s}}i{\'c}, and Vaz \cite{MSV} who used the Kapustin--Li formula \cite{KapLi, KRLG} to evaluate closed foams.
 Categorified quantum groups play a role in link homology via categorified skew Howe duality and was first explored by Cautis, Kamnitzer, and Licata \cite{CautisKamnitzerLicataSkewHowe} and further developed in several papers such as \cite{CautisClasp}.
 Lauda, Queffelec, and Rose showed that these constructions factor through a foam category \cite{LQR, QR1} extending earlier work of Mackaay, Pan, and Tubbenhauer \cite{Mac, MPT}.
 The relations on the foam category imposed in \cite{QR1} are shown to be a consequence of the foam evaluation formula defined in \cite{RW1}.

-We now summarize the main results of this work. \begin{theo} \begin{itemize} \item The equivariant Khovanov--Rozansky $\mathfrak{gl}_N$-homology of a link $L$ is a graded $\mathfrak{sl}_2$-module. \item This action is functorial in the sense that there is a functor from the category of links and cobordisms to a foam category enriched in graded $\mathfrak{sl}_2$-modules. \item The Rasmussen invariant is equal to the highest weight of a certain quotient representation. \item If $K$ is a ribbon slice knot, then the $\mathfrak{gl}_N$-homology of the unknot is a direct summand of the homology of $K$ in the category of $\mathfrak{sl}_2$-modules. \item Over a field of characteristic $p$, certain homogeneous nilpotent generators of $\mathfrak{sl}_2$ give rise to $p$-DG structures on link homology. \end{itemize} \end{theo}
+We now summarize the main results of this work. \begin{theo} \begin{itemize} \item The equivariant Khovanov--Rozansky $\mathfrak{gl}_N$-homology of a link $L$ is a graded $\mathfrak{sl}_2$-module. \item This action is functorial in the sense that there is a functor from the category of links and cobordisms to a foam category enriched in graded $\mathfrak{sl}_2$-modules. \item The Rasmussen invariant is equal to the highest weight of a certain quotient representation. \item If $C$ is a ribbon concordance from $L_0$ to $L_1$, then the equivariant homology of $L_0$ is a direct summand of the equivariant homology of $L_1$ as $\sll_2$-modules. \item Over a field of characteristic $p$, certain homogeneous nilpotent generators of $\mathfrak{sl}_2$ give rise to $p$-DG structures on link homology. \end{itemize} \end{theo}

 While we only consider the uncolored case (links are colored only by the natural representation), we expect that this construction extends to the setting where link components are colored by exterior powers of the fundamental representation.
 Furthermore, we anticipate that the $\mathfrak{sl}_2$-action really comes from the Witt-type action on foams constructed in \cite{QRSW2}.
 Note that in \cite{QRSW2}, we introduced a smaller class of foams, called \emph{spherical foams} for which the Witt- and $\mathfrak{sl}_2$-actions have a bit more flexibility.
 We expect this flexibility to remain if working with spherical foams only, which could be achieved if one only works with braid closures instead of arbitrary link diagrams.